zdravkov/kendo-docs/api/wrappers/php/Kendo/UI/GridColumn.md

     ?>

 ### values
 An array of values that will be displayed instead of the bound value.
-Each item in the array must have a text and value fields.Useful to display user-friendly text instead of database values.
+Each item in the array must have a text and value fields.

 #### Returns
 `\Kendo\UI\GridColumn`